Why Does My Cat Eat Human Food?

 In general, there are a number of human foods that are considered safe for the cat to eat as long as they do not eat too much of it and it only represents a low percentage of their daily food intake.
-Talk with your veterinarian as to which human food are safe for your cat and which are not.
+Talk with your veterinarian as to which human food is safe for your cat and which are not.
 I am not averse to allowing my cats to eat human food from time to time, just not on top of tables and when I am eating.
-The following are some suggestions how to prevent your cat from getting into the habit of preferring human food over her cat food and to break the habit if she has it already.
+I have some suggestions on how to prevent your cat from preferring human over her cat food.
+Also on how to break the habit if she has it already.

 - Do not actively encourage your cat to eat human food.
-They might get hooked on human food and refuse to eat their cat food anymore and this may result to malnutrition.
+They might get hooked on human food and refuse to eat their cat food anymore and this may result in malnutrition.